-Layer 1: Universal Layer 2: Targeted Lay ver 3: Intensive Layers Opportunity for Improvement Partial Implementation Full Implementation Rating Documentation L1.1 A high-quality, rigorous core curriculum that is culturally and linguistically responsive None or some grade levels have a high-quality core curriculum in math and reading.
+Layer 1: Universal Layer 2: Targeted Layer Rubric Part I: Layered St innorts Rubile Part I. Layered St Layers Opportunity for Improvement Partial Implementation Full Implementation Rating Documentation Layer 1 (L1) L1.1 A high-quality, rigorous core curriculum that is culturally and linguistically responsive None or some grade levels have a high-quality core curriculum in math and reading.
 The core curriculum may not be aligned with CCSS, may not meet students' needs, or may not be culturally or linguistically responsive.
 Teachers may be expected to supplement the curriculum with their own materials.
-Most grade levels have a high-quality core curriculum in math and reading that is aligned with CCSS and that meets students' needs.
+Most grade levels have a high- quality core curriculum in math and reading that is aligned with CCSS and that meets students' needs.
 There are school-wide expectations for using the core curriculum, but the expectations are not monitored by administrators.
-Each grade level has a high-quality core curriculum in math and reading that is aligned with CCSS, meets students' needs, and is culturally and linguistically responsive .
-There are school-wide expectations for using the core curriculum and the expectations are monitored by administrators .
-Scope and sequence aligned to standards.
-Classroom walkthrough forms.
-Core curriculum materials which are evidence-based.
-L1.2 Demonstrable school-wide system of positive behavioral interventions and supports Shared expectations for behavior are not evident.
+Each grade level has a high- quality core curriculum in math and reading that is aligned with CCSS, meets students' needs, and is culturally and linguistically responsive.
+There are school-wide expectations for using the core curriculum and the expectations are monitored by administrators.
+Scope and sequence aligned to standards Classroom walk-through forms Evidence-based core curriculum materials L1.2 Demonstrable school-wide system of positive behavioral interventions and supports Shared expectations for behavior are not evident.
 If school-wide behavior data are collected, they are not analyzed.
-Positive to corrective feedback ratio is below 3:1.
+Positive-to- corrective feedback ratio is below 3:1.
 There are shared behavioral expectations in most classrooms.
-School- wide behavior data are collected and analyzed.
-Positive feedback ratio is between 3:1 and 5:1.
+School-wide behavior data are collected and analyzed .
+Positive feedback ratio is between 3:1 and 5:1 .
 There are shared behavioral expectations in all classrooms and common areas including school buses.
 Parent/Family Advisory Councils and students are a part of developing the expectations.
 Positive behavioral interventions and supports are included in the school's wellness policy.
-School- wide behavior data are analyzed and used to modify the school environment and adult behavior.
+School-wide behavior data are analyzed and used to modify the school environment and adult behavior.
 Positive feedback ratio is above 5:1.
-Social contracts or behavio intervention plans.
-Disaggregated behavior data reports to include observation or anecdotal records.
-Classroom walkthrough forms.
-School handbooks which indicate strategies and systems in place for behavioral interventions.
-School wellness policy.
-L1.3 Small group instruction with the teacher may not be occurring High-quality small group instruction with the High-quality small group instruction with the teacher occurs with each Lesson plans.
+Social contracts or behavior intervention plans Disaggregated behavior data reports to include observation or anecdota records Classroom walk-through forms School handbooks and wellness policy